-The Intellectual Property Office (IPO) has confirmed that it will increase most of its official fees for patents, trade marks, and designs from 1 April 2026.
+The Intellectual Property Office (IPO) has confirmed that it will increase most of its official fees for patents, trade marks, and designs from 1 April 2026 (subject to parliamentary approval).

 Why fees are changing